MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-samples.md

 If there's a specific sample that you'd like to have, let us know by writing a post on our [forums](https://community.playfab.com/index.html).

-Access to samples for Nintendo Switch, PlayStation 4, PlayStation 5, Google Stadia, PC (GDK), and Xbox (GDK) requires special approval and adherence to platform policies.
+Access to samples for Nintendo Switch, PlayStation&#174;4, PlayStation&#174;5, Google Stadia, PC (GDK), and Xbox (GDK) requires special approval and adherence to platform policies.
 For more information, see [Request access for SDKs and samples](request-access-for-sdks-samples.md).

 ## List of samples